fuxi-de/fuxi-de/README.md

   - generalisation leads to tighter coupling
 - arguing for the sake of it, stubborness
 - technological bias
   - I generally believe there are always multiple tools to get the job done.
-It varies from team to team which one is the right one.
+It varies from team to team and is situational which one is the right one